avz/node-posix-clock/README.md

 a suspend-aware monotonic clock without having to deal with the complications of `REALTIME`, which may have discontinuities if the time is changed using settimeofday(2).

+#### FreeBSD-specific

+ * `REALTIME_FAST` - analog of `REALTIME` but do not perform a full time counter query, so their accuracy is one timer tick
+ * `REALTIME_PRECISE` - analog of `REALTIME` but get the most exact value as possible, at the expense of execution time
+ * `MONOTONIC_FAST` - analog of `MONOTONIC` but do not perform a full time counter query, so their accuracy is one timer tick
+ * `MONOTONIC_PRECISE` - analog of `MONOTONIC` but get the most exact value as possible, at the expense of execution time
+ * `UPTIME` - which starts at zero when the kernel boots and increments monotonically in SI seconds while the machine is running
+ * `UPTIME_FAST` - analog of `UPTIME` but do not perform a full time counter query, so their accuracy is one timer tick
+ * `UPTIME_PRECISE` - analog of `UPTIME` but get the most exact value as possible, at the expense of execution time
+ * `SECOND` - returns the current second without performing a full time counter query, using in-kernel cached value of current second.
+ * `PROF` - for time that increments when the CPU is running in user or kernel mode

 ### See Also